 - Improvement of production environment through scientific management of land and rainwater.
 A certain network of runoff management structures for recharge of groundwater, and recycling for irrigation and domestic purposes.

 - Promotion of social forestry and horticultural activity on all suitable areas of land.

-It is a process of guiding and organizing land and other resources in a watershed to provide goods and services without adversely affecting the soil, water and other natural resources.
+It is a process that guides the delivery of goods and services without harming the sources of soil, water and other resources.